Tony Oursler lives and works in the city today. He studied at California Institute of the Arts and became Bachelor of Fine Art in 1979.

 Since the 1990s Oursler has been concerned with complex superimpositions of light, sound and movement, communicating in various ways the feeling of split personalities, malaise and confusion.

-Furthermore Tony Oursler is represented at CAPC Musée d'Art Contemporain de Bordeaux, Magasin 3 in Stockholm, Modern Art Museum of Forth Worth, Centre Georges Pompidou in Paris, Museum of Contemporary Art in Chicago, KIASMA Museum of Modern Art in Helsinki, Museum of Modern Art in New York, Staatsgalerie Moderner Kunst in Munich, Tate Gallery in London, Van Abbemuseum in Eindhoven, Whitney Museum of American Art in New York and ARoS Aarhus Kunstmuseum.
+Furthermore Oursler is represented at CAPC Musée d'Art Contemporain de Bordeaux, Magasin 3 in Stockholm, Modern Art Museum of Forth Worth, Centre Georges Pompidou in Paris, Museum of Contemporary Art in Chicago, KIASMA Museum of Modern Art in Helsinki, Museum of Modern Art in New York, Staatsgalerie Moderner Kunst in Munich, Tate Gallery in London, Van Abbemuseum in Eindhoven, Whitney Museum of American Art in New York and ARoS Aarhus Kunstmuseum.